BartsBoneJointHealth/HipFractureStudyathon/documentation/HowToRun.md

 **3. Create file config.yml**

 Once variables have been assigned, you can now setup the `config.yml` file.
-Run section `C) Set config.yml` to check if the config.yml file exists.
+Run section `C. Set config.yml` to check if the config.yml file exists.
 If it does not already exist run the following function to create:

 ``` r
 Ulysses::makeConfig(block = configBlock, database = database)
 ```

-Variables `configBlock` and `database` are defined in section `B) Assign Variables`.
+Variables `configBlock` and `database` are defined in section `B. Assign Variables`.
 Running this function will open the `config.yml` file in Rstudio.

 If the `config.yml` already exists open it and review.
 Make sure the block contains the following structure, where [block] is the value of the `configBlock` variable: